The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 As a white, straight, cis, mostly protected woman in this world, I recognize that I stand on a foundation of privilege and safety that is not shared by so many.

-The pain and injustice that we've been discussing, the hostility and cruelty – it's a weight that I, simply because of my identity, do not carry in the same way.
+The pain and injustice that we've been discussing, the hostility and cruelty – it's a weight that I, because of my identity, do not carry in the same way.

 And while I can never fully understand the lived experiences of those who face this oppression daily, I can commit to being a better person.